JumpstartLab/reading/html_and_css/README.markdown

 1. Determine the most important concepts and details from your chapter.
 What are the things that you MUST know about this subject?
 The nuances and "tricks" aren't our focus.
 What are the big ideas, the essentials?
 2. How can those best be practiced?
 Does it mean adding style to an existing layout?
 Reformatting a block of plain text into valid markup?
-3. What does the worker need to being?
+3. What does the worker need to begin?
 We don't want to start from scratch 19 times.
 If you're focused on the HTML box model in CSS, create a simple HTML document they can start with.
+If they're practicing structuring HTML, give them a chunk of text, like the Bill of Rights, to work with.
 4. Write instructions that are clear but still require some brain function.
 You're not programming a computer, you're instructing a human who can take abstract ideas and convert them into critical steps.
 Don't re-explain details that are in the text, just reference where they can find help in the book.
+5. Consider using a "choose your own adventure" style like our projects.
+Define "Base Expectations" that need to be completed, then add optional "Extensions" to push the challenge further.
-4. How can outcomes be measured or validated?
+6. How can outcomes be measured or validated?
+How can they know it worked properly?
+Consider providing screenshots for comparison.
+7. Create a reference implementation in `html_and_css/exercise_solutions/chapterXX`

 ## Review Protocol

 ### Phase 1 - Individual

 1. Fork this repository
-2. Add your completed exercises as `html_and_css/individual_exercises/githubusername/chapter01/index.html` for each chapter.
-Include in the chapter folder any files you need/create including images, CSS, HTML, and JavaScript.
+2. Add your completed exercises as `html_and_css/exercises/githubusername/chapter01/index.html` for each chapter.
+Instead of copying resources, try referencing them directly from the resources folder.
 3. Push to Github
 4. Submit a pull request